sephselga/assurity-api-automation-assignment/README.md

-# API Automation Assignment
+# API Test Automaton using HTTPClient

 ## Project Overview

-The "API Automation Assignment" project aims to automate testing for a specific API using HTTPClient.
+The "API Test Automation using HTTPClient" project aims to automate testing for a specific API using HTTPClient.
 The goal is to perform tests to check if the API meets certain requirements.

 ## API